wenyuzhao/lxr-pldi-2022-artifact/README.md

 Results are stored at `/root/bench/results/`.
 You'll see a folder with the name starting with `latency-`.

-Each log file contains the results for all the `20` invocation of a benchmark.
+Each log file contains the results for all the `20` invocations of a benchmark.
 For each invocation, there is a line in the log file starting with `===== DaCapo metered tail latency:` that contains the tail latency results.
 Please collect the results across invocations and calculate the mean value.

 ## [Table 6] Throughput evaluation